 Maria finishes with "That's it from me, so many other songs have popped into my mind but these are "the five".
 I hope you like my musical story?"
 You can find Maria blogging over at Feisty Tapas and you can follow her on Facebook and Twitter.

-If you want to join in with Soundtrack To My Life in 2013 you can complete this form (the link will open in a new window/tab) and I'll be in touch when your feature is due to go live.
+If you want to join in with Soundtrack To My Life you can complete this form and I'll be in touch when your feature is due to go live.
 Click on the mix-tape to the right to read all the "Soundtrack To My Life" entries.